 In 2003, WTP and CAMH partnered to create the Madness and the Arts Festival, an international undertaking that brings together diverse artistic groups with similar missions from around the world to present their performances/artworks to the public.
 It is here that we begin to see the global force that the ‘Mad Pride’ movement is becoming.
 But as Brown explains, “We are not an advocacy organization.
 For as many clients who are dead-set against using pharmaceuticals because it dulls their creative senses, there are just as many who say taking meds is the only way they can function.”
 Indeed, rather than taking sides, WTP remains neutral on the issue, putting all of its resources into the creative work.
 Somewhat exempt from the stigma that mental illness carries, artists are serving as the footsoldiers of this burgeoning movement, coming out worldwide about their struggles with depression and addiction, giving testimony to their suffering, and sharing in their healing.

 The creative process not only has a restorative effect on the individual psyche, but extends outwards to those listeners, readers and watchers who respond to it.
 The redemption is felt vicariously, as Orr explains, “as if it were, in some way, their own.”

 Maybe instead of asking how to do away with our gloom, the braver idea is to remain attentive to it.
 If we welcome our personal sadness, we may recover a sense of meaning in our lives and possibly even contribute something valuable to our collective in the process.
-Maybe one day we’ll even do as 13th century Persian mystic, Rumi, teaches, and bleed joyfully.
+Maybe one day we’ll even do as Lebanese poet, Kahlil Gibran, writes and bleed willingly.